-An additional \$500 exemption is available for you and/or your spouse if you are 65 or older and the amount on Indiana Schedule A, line 37A (your federal adjusted gross income) is less than \$40,000.
+An additional \$500 exemption is available for you and/or your spouse if you are 65 or older and the amount on Indiana Schedule A, line 41A (your federal adjusted gross income) is less than \$40,000.
 Mark the boxes applying to you and/or your spouse.
-Enter the total number of boxes marked on this line x \$500.
+Enter the total number of boxes marked on this line and multiply by \$500.